-A super simple way to split-test a call-to-action
+A simple way to split-test a call-to-action with Google Analytics

 Split testing is of course a very broad topic with truckloads of tools, frameworks, opinions, caveats, and pitfalls.
 We’re not going to go into all of that, but describe a very easy methodology for testing a call-to-action using Google Analytics.

 In our product we have a link which leads to a share dialog and the option to donate some money to our cause.
 Naturally, we want people to click on this link, so we decided to test which text will get the most clicks.

 - We created a list of candidates for the call-to-action and pick one at random to display.
 This is literally 3 lines of code on the server side.